Holographic imaging of an array of submicron light scatterers at low photon numbers: Reconstruction of the hole pattern of the mask

 The shift of the reconstructed pattern is advantageous because it reduces noise.
 Without the shift, both patterns would be located in the center where they would overlap with each other, with the noisy signal from the reference beam, and with the $| E_\mathrm{S} |^2$ term in Eq.\,(\ref{eq:ID_SR1}).
+We find that a shift in diagonal direction is helpful because there the noise background is particularly small \cite{note3}.

 The FFT in Fig.~\ref{fig:recorded_signal}b) clearly reproduces the hole pattern of mask a) in Fig.~\ref{fig:masks}, which shows that the holographic imaging scheme works.